Biodiesel 201: Beyond the Basics

-One secret to creating the highest-quality biodiesel lies in the producer’s purification processes.
-As an example, Chevron Renewable Energy Group has a proprietary pretreatment and production process that allows us to take lower-cost feedstocks from various sources and refine them into a clean, pure biodiesel product.
+One secret to creating some of the highest-quality biodiesel is in the producer’s manufacturing and purification processes.
+As an example, Chevron Renewable Energy Group has a proprietary pretreatment and production process that allows us to take lower-cost feedstocks from various sources and refine them into a lower carbon biodiesel product.
 This feedstock flexibility provides customers several benefits:

-- Predictable pricing and availability because of the ability to easily switch to another feedstock without negatively impacting the finished product.
+- Consistent pricing and availability due to the ability to easily switch to a different feedstock without negatively impacting the finished product.

-- The ability to combine various feedstocks to capture the best properties from each, creating a finished fuel with the specifications customers want.
+- The ability to combine various feedstocks to capture some of the best properties from each feedstock type, creating a finished fuel that meets or exceeds the ASTM specifications.

-- Lower emissions because producers can use feedstocks with lower carbon intensity scores.
+- Lower carbon emissions as producers can use feedstocks having lower carbon intensity scores.

 What is distilled biodiesel?
 Isn’t distillation a petroleum thing?

-Distillation is a purification process for liquids.
-Yes, it’s used in petroleum refining (and in alcohol production).
-But it’s also used by high-tech biodiesel producers.
+Distillation is a purification process for some liquids.
+Yes, it’s used in petroleum refining (and in alcohol and other production processes).
+However, it’s also used by some high-tech biodiesel producers.
 In biodiesel distillation, unrefined methyl esters are evaporated and then recondensed, and minor components that can contribute to filter plugging are left behind.
-Distillation does a better job than other purification methods at removing minor components, and that gives distilled biodiesel advantages that include superior cold weather performance, exceptional purity and the potential for lower carbon intensity scores.
+Distillation can do a better job than other types of purification methods at removing minor components, with the end result giving distilled biodiesel advantages over undistilled biodiesel that include superior cold weather performance, exceptional purity and the potential for lower carbon intensity scores.

-Biodiesel vs. renewable diesel — what’s the best fuel for fleets?
+Biodiesel vs. renewable diesel — what fuel should you consider?

-- Price — Not only is biodiesel typically less expensive than renewable diesel, it often costs less than petroleum diesel too.
+- Price — Not only is biodiesel typically less expensive than renewable diesel, it often can cost less than petroleum diesel as well.

-- Emissions — Compared with petroleum diesel, both fuels do a great job at reducing harmful pollutants (more on that below).
-But biodiesel actually does a superior job of reducing most engine head emissions, including particulate matter, carbon monoxide and total hydrocarbons.
+- Emissions — Compared with petroleum diesel, both fuels do a great job at reducing harmful carbon emissions (more on that below).
+Using biodiesel reduces most engine head emissions, including particulate matter, carbon monoxide and total hydrocarbons.

 Here’s an added bonus: Like renewable diesel, biodiesel performs well in diesel vehicles.
-It has higher Cetane and added lubricity compared with petroleum diesel.
-Also, many fleets say biodiesel’s cleaner burn causes them fewer problems with diesel particulate filters.
+It has higher cetane and added lubricity compared with petroleum diesel.
+Many fleets say biodiesel’s more complete combustion causes them fewer problems with diesel particulate filters.

 I’m already using biodiesel.
 What’s the next step for me?

-Many first-time biodiesel users start at B5 or B10.
+Many first-time biodiesel users start at B5 or B10 blend level.
 If you’re ready for the next step, try higher blends for increased benefits.

-For fleets, the higher the blend, the more you reduce emissions and the more you gain from performance advantages like increased lubricity and Cetane.
-Check out this video case study of a fleet that studied its use of biodiesel before moving up in blends.
-They now use B20 year-round and enjoy financial, performance and emissions benefits.
+For fleets, the higher the blend, the more you reduce carbon emissions and the more you gain from performance advantages like increased lubricity and cetane.
+Check out this video case study of a fleet that studied its use of biodiesel before increasing the blend levels.
+They now use B20 year-round and enjoy operational and carbon emissions benefits.